swapnilkhandekar999/financialcalculator/1_Requirements/README.md

 ## Research

 ### What is Gratuity Calculator
 You can use the gratuity calculator to estimate the amount of money you will receive if you are planning to leave a job after a minimum of five years of services or looking forward to your retirement.
 There are various rules for gratuity calculation that you should keep in mind beforehand.
-We will look at various rules that will help you estimate your gratuity amount so that you can plan your investments better upon receiving the money.

 ### Gratuity Calculations Formula
 The gratuity rules and calculation are prescribed by the Payment of Gratuity Act, 1972.
 There are mainly two categories of calculations determined, as detailed below: